Edgio/hyperion/_specs/1.0/index.md

 ### <a href="#document-components-link-value-object" id="document-components-link-value-object" class="headerlink"></a> Link Value Object

-A `LinkValue` is an object containing a valid URI and basePath.
+A `LinkValue` is an object containing a valid URI.

 A `LinkValue` **MUST** have the property `href` which represents a valid [URI](#conventions-uri).